SukanyaRScholar/Sukanyarits/README.md

 </a>

- 👩‍💻Currently working on Web development projects
+ 👩‍💻Currently working on Data Science projects

 📚At present learning Exploratory Data Analysis

-🎯My Goal for 2020 is to learn Data Science
+🎯My Goal for 2024 is to learn Data Science

 🎨 Fun fact: I do still life painting